-FAIR Health is a national, independent, nonprofit organization whose mission is to bring transparency to healthcare costs and health insurance information through comprehensive data products, consumer resources and the support of health services research.
+FAIR Health is a national, independent nonprofit organization whose mission is to bring transparency to healthcare costs and health insurance information through comprehensive data products, consumer resources and the support of health services research.

-FAIR Health is committed to promoting transparency in healthcare costs and health insurance information through comprehensive data products, custom analytics, interactive data visualizations and consumer resources.
-As an independent, unbiased source of healthcare cost information, FAIR Health is the trusted data provider to a wide range of customers, including payors, healthcare professionals, government agencies, unions, consultants, pharmaceutical companies, employers, consumers and researchers.
+FAIR Health is unique because of its history; track record of independence; corporate structure as a nonprofit governed by a premier, conflict-free, uncompensated Board of Directors; data resources; accomplishments; and valued role in the healthcare sector.
+As an independent, unbiased source of healthcare cost information, FAIR Health is the trusted data provider to a wide range of clients, including payors, healthcare professionals, hospitals and health systems, government agencies, unions, consultants, pharmaceutical companies, employers, consumers and researchers.

-- Academics and research;
+- Physicians and dentists;

-- Associations & medical societies;
+- Associations and medical societies;

 Stakeholders use FAIR Health data in a great variety of ways.
 Some examples include:

 - Out-of-network (UCR) fee schedule development;

 - Reference point for legislated consumer protections and state health programs;